-As a G Suite administrator, you can help restrict which YouTube videos are viewable by signed-in G Suite users in your organization and on your network using YouTube's Restricted Mode settings.
-The settings help restrict which videos are available to your users.
+As an administrator, you can help restrict which YouTube videos are viewable by signed-in users in your organization and on your network using YouTube's Restricted Mode settings.

-- Strict Restricted YouTube access—This setting is the most restrictive.
-Strict Restricted Mode does not block all videos, but works as a filter to screen out many videos based on an automated system, while leaving some videos still available for viewing.
-This setting is enabled by default when you choose the option “restrict content for logged-in users in your organization”.
+- Strict Restricted YouTube access—This setting is the most restrictive, but it doesn't block all videos.
+Strict Restricted Mode filters out many videos based on an automated system, while leaving some videos available for viewing.

-- Moderate Restricted YouTube access—This is similar to Strict Restricted Mode but makes a much larger collection of videos available.
+- Moderate Restricted YouTube access—This setting is similar to Strict Restricted Mode, but makes a much larger collection of videos available.

-- Unrestricted YouTube access—This means both Restricted Modes—Strict and Moderate—are off.
-Only apply this setting if you want to allow users in your organization to have unrestricted YouTube access.
+- Unrestricted YouTube access—Use this setting to turn off both Restricted Modes (Strict and Moderate).
+Only apply this setting if you want to let users in your organization have unrestricted YouTube access.

-Note: Users with this setting enabled can browse all of YouTube when signed-in even if you’ve also set network-level restrictions.
+Users with this setting turned on can browse all of YouTube when signed-in even if you also set network-level restrictions.

-- Can approve videos—This setting allows you to designate individuals or organizational units to approve additional videos so that signed-in users in their organization can watch them.
-Individuals who manually approve videos and channels should share those via links, since they won't appear in YouTube search results, homepages, or recommendations.
-For details, see adding YouTube video and channel approvers.
+Can approve videos—Use this setting to designate individuals or organizational units to approve additional videos so that signed-in users in their organization can watch them.
+Individuals who manually approve videos and channels should share those videos with links; they won't appear in YouTube search results.
+For details, go to Add YouTube video approvers for your organization.

 Apply different settings for different people or groups